soer3n/incident-operator/docs/USAGE.md

 # exemplary situation

-There are two worker nodes with respectively one daemonset and deployment deployed in a kubernetes cluster.
+There are two worker nodes with respectively one daemonset and deployment in a kubernetes cluster.

 ```